daveselinger/react-native-videocore/README.md

 # See: http://guides.cocoapods.org/making/making-a-cocoapod.html#release
 # Once the pod has been released, use a version number here instead of a path.
-pod 'VideoCore', :git => 'git@github.com:phelrine/VideoCore.git', :branch => 'fixed-master'
+pod 'VideoCore', :git => 'https://github.com/phelrine/VideoCore.git', :branch => 'fixed-master'
 ```

 As you can see, I actually use a fork which has some bugs already fixed.

 #### 2. Install Cocoapods and the dependencies
-Inside `ios` folder run: `sudo gem install cocoapods -v 0.37.2 && pod _0.37.2_ install`
+Inside `ios` folder run: `sudo gem install cocoapods && pod install`
-Note: you must use this version because the latest versions of Cocoapods have a bug and your project won't run
+Note: you must use the most recent version (1.0.1 as of writing) because the originally documented versions of Cocoapod has bugs

 #### 3. Go to the Build Settings of your Xcode project and search for Linking
+In the ios folder run: `rnpm link react-native-videocore`
-On the Other Linker Flags, make sure you have `-ObjC` and `$(inherited)` on the list
+Open XCode and on the Other Linker Flags of your parent project, make sure you have `-ObjC` and `$(inherited)` on the list

 ## Known Issues